addlna/data-mining-model/README.md

 # data-mining-model

-To dump my data mining models python codes.
+To dump my lab python codes for a few data mining models.